darshselarka1497/darshselarka1497/README.md

 ## Hello!
-I am currenly seeking SWE opportunity starting December'20.
+I am actively seeking SWE opportunity starting December'20.
 I would be happy to discuss anything you would like to know about my projects or just have a conversation about software development in general, you can DM me or reach me at darshselarka14@gmail.com

 <!--
 **darshselarka1497/darshselarka1497** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.